-(WTNH) — Connecticut State Colleges and Universities announced Thursday that the Board of Regents for Higher Education is funding a free community college program for the fall 2020 semester.
+(WTNH) — Connecticut State Colleges and Universities announced Thursday that the Board of Regents for Higher Education will again be funding a free community college program for the fall 2021 semester.

 “PACT is Connecticut’s tuition and fee-free community college program.
 The BOR’s action is expected to cover PACT scholarships for eligible students for the fall 2020 semester, but additional state funding would be required for the program to continue in the spring,” CSCU said Thursday.

 To qualify, you must be a first-time, full-time student who has graduated from a Connecticut high school.
 Candidates must fill out a FAFSA and apply and register by July 15.

 “It’s a last-dollar scholarship, so it covers the difference between financial aid and tuition and fees at the community colleges, eliminating out-of-pocket expenses,” CSCU told News 8.

 In order to qualify for PACT, potential students must meet the following requirements: